-One of the barriers preventing more early stage researchers from embarking on the entrepreneurial adventure is the fear of "navigating into the unknown."
-This training will allow doctoral candidates to experiment as a team with the initial stages of the entrepreneurial and/or intrapreneurial process to test their appetites and abilities to shift from a research mindset to an entrepreneurial one.
+One of the barriers preventing more young embarking researchers from on entrepreneurial adventure is the fear of "venturing into the unknown."
+This training will allow doctoral candidates to experiment as a team with the initial stages of entrepreneurial and/or intrapreneurial process to test their appetites and abilities to shift from a research stance to an entrepreneurial one.